panpf/sketch/docs/wiki/save_cellular_traffic.md

 ### Configure

-First register the [SaveCellularTrafficDisplayInterceptor] request interceptor, as follows:
+First register the [SaveCellularTrafficRequestInterceptor] request interceptor, as follows:

 ```kotlin
 /* Register for all ImageRequests */